tanyapohn/grab-traffic/README.md

 To see my idea of creating features and models I described it [here](how_it_works.md)

+My jupyter notebooks for EDA, creating features and modeling is in `notebooks` dir of this repo

 ## Environment Setup
 1. This project uses the [pipenv](https://github.com/pyenv/pyenv-installer) as a virtual environment